giandomenicodisalvatore/weaken-it/readme.md

 ## TODO

 * Import and consolidate other patterns from my projects
+* Export core function and store only
 * Write jsdocs for each export

 ## Disclaimer

-This library is very opinionated, initially it was built for myself, in order to encapsulate, standardize and reuse some recurring code patterns I reach for when I am concerned about memory-leaks.
+This library is very opinionated, I built it to encapsulate, standardize and reuse some recurring code patterns I usually reach for when I am concerned about memory-leaks.